mikahama/python-korp/README.md

 # More information

-See the Wiki for [a complete description](https://github.com/mikahama/python-korp/wiki) or my blog for [real life Korp example](https://mikalikes.men/korp-and-python-access-corpora-from-your-python-code/).
+See the Wiki for [a complete description](https://github.com/mikahama/python-korp/wiki) or my blog for [a real life Korp example](https://mikalikes.men/korp-and-python-access-corpora-from-your-python-code/).

 # Licence
 Apache License 2.0